Tampere-University-Urban-Physics/fundamentals-of-gis/README.md

 The course is designed to encourage you to be an independent learner.
 This is because:
 - It is an online course and largely self-taught, at your own speed.
-- When using GIS, you will run into issues
+- When using GIS, and almost any tool, you will run into issues and challenges which you need to overcome by yourself.
+This course attempts to help you achieve the ability
 - The installations of QGIS can differ based on the version and operating system, and we cannot make instructions for all of these
 - We want you to make your own mapping decisions.
 In some earlier tutorials, we provide a final map as a guide for what your results should look like, but providing these throughout would just lead to students trying to mimic them.
 Instead, we want you to think independently about the data you want to present and the best ways to do this.